13 Investigates: Significant jail time rare after kids get hold of guns

 Then, she saw a gun resting on the table.

-Sargent laid her 14-year-old Adrienne Lambert down and applied pressure to the wound - anything to keep her heart beating.
+Sargent's boyfriend Robert Blankenship and friend Casey Flato laid her 14-year-old daughter Adrienne Lambert down and applied pressure to the wound - anything to keep her heart beating.
 By the time EMS arrived, though, Lambert's pulse was gone.
 First responders did CPR to revive her and Life Flighted her to a nearby hospital, but Sargent already knew.

 The shot was fatal.